Bukola Samuel-Wemimo

-Bukola Coker, formerly Bukola Samuel-Wemimo, is a Nigerian journalist and media personality.
+Bukola Coker (formerly Bukola Samuel-Wemimo) is a Nigerian journalist and media personality.
 She is a news anchor at Channels TV.
-Before moving to Channels TV, she hosted a political TV Show called Fireworks at TVC News.
+Before joining Channels TV, she hosted the political TV show Fireworks at TVC News.

 Education

 Coker attended St Mary's Private School, Lagos, for her primary education.
 She had her secondary education at Abeokuta Girls Grammar School, Ogun State and her tertiary education at Lagos State University, where she earned a Bachelor of Arts in History and International Studies.

 Career

-Coker started her broadcasting career as an undergraduate at Lagos Television in 2001 and moved to TVC News in 2006.
-At TVC News, she doubled as a reporter and TV presenter, hosting a Fireworks and Journalist Hangout.
+Coker began her broadcasting career as an undergraduate at Lagos Television in 2001 and moved to TVC News in 2006.
+At TVC News, she doubled as a reporter and TV presenter, hosting Fireworks and Journalist Hangout.
 In 2021, Coker joined Channels TV as a news anchor.
 On December 30, 2020, she was detained by operatives of the Department of State Services.

 Award

 In 2017, Coker won the City People Awards For Excellence as TV Presenter of the Year.
-In 2019, she was nominated as Television Programme Presenter of the Year at the 27th edition of the Nigeria Media Merit Award but lost the position to Seun Okinbaloye of Channels TV.
-She received a Commendation Award for her report on Depression and Suicide at the 14th Wole Soyinka Award for Investigative Reporting.
-She went on to win the 15th Wole Soyinka Award for Investigative reporting Television Category in 2020 for her report on sexual abuse and how police cog the wheels of justice.
-In 2021, she was one of the 21 female journalists selected for training on identifying and reporting sexual and gender-based violence issues (SGBV) by The Wole Soyinka Centre for Investigative Journalism (WSCIJ).
+In 2019, she was nominated for Television Programme Presenter of the Year at the 27th Nigeria Media Merit Award but lost to Seun Okinbaloye of Channels TV.
+She received a commendation award for her report "Depression and Suicide" at the 14th Wole Soyinka Award for Investigative Reporting.
+In 2020, she won the 15th Wole Soyinka Award for Investigative Reporting Television Category for her report "sexual abuse and how police cog the wheels of justice".
+In 2021, she was among 21 female journalists selected for training on identifying and reporting sexual and gender-based violence issues (SGBV) by the Wole Soyinka Centre for Investigative Journalism (WSCIJ).